 Step 1: In a medium bowl sift together the gluten-free flour, baking powder, and baking soda.
 Set aside.

-Step 2: In the bowl of a stand mixer fitted with the paddle attachment or large mixing bowl combine the room temperature butter, brown sugar, vanilla, and kosher salt. beat at medium speed for 4-5 minutes until fluffy and pale.
+Step 2: In the bowl of a stand mixer fitted with the paddle attachment or large mixing bowl combine the room temperature butter, granulated sugar, brown sugar, vanilla extract, and kosher salt.
+Cream the ingredients at a medium speed for 4-5 minutes until fluffy and pale.
 Halfway through, pause to scrape the bowl and beater with a flexible spatula.

 Step 3: With the mixer running on low, add the egg, letting it fully incorporate.
 Pause your mixer to scrape down the sides.

 Step 4: With the mixer on low, slowly add dry ingredients to the butter mixture.
 Mix until just combined.

 Step 5: Add your chopped-up chocolate and cocoa nibs at a low speed just to combine.
 You don’t want to overmix and break up all the chocolate.
 Place the dough in a Tupperware container and let the dough rest in your refrigerator.
 Chilling is mandatory.
 For the best results, I recommend chilling it for at least 4hrs - better even if you can let it sit for 12hrs or longer.
 During this process the flour hydrates and develops flavor.

 How to bake Gluten Free Chocolate Chip Cookies